s0phia-/easy21/README.md

 Perhaps less intuitively, the states where the dealer has a high hand total have the lowest value, even when the player has a much higher hand total.
 The explanation here lies in the game rules that give cards a negative value with probability 1/3, and the rule that a hand sum below 1 is bust.
 Thus when the dealer has a low value hand, they have a greater chance of going bust, and therefore ensuring a win for the agent.
 This risk of going negative has another affect on agent behaviour -- the agent prefers to stick in states with a very low player hand total.
 The agent sees that the risk of going bust is too high, and prefers to stick and hope that the dealer will go bust instead.

-Monte Carlo control plays out whole episodes without bootstrapping to obtain a value function.
+Monte Carlo control plays out whole episodes without bootstrapping to obtain the value function.
 In this example, episodes tend to be short in length.
 However for games with lengthly episodes Monte Carlo control takes a very long time to learn or may be entirely unsuitable.

 ## TD Learning with Sarsa